bodil/smartstring/README.md

 Compact inlined strings.

+## tl;dr

+String type that's source compatible with `std::string::String`, uses exactly the same amount of space, doesn't heap allocate for short strings (up to 23 bytes on 64-bit archs) by storing them in the space a `String` would have taken up on the stack, making strings go faster overall.

 ## Overview

 This crate provides a wrapper for Rust's standard `String` which uses the space a `String` occupies